 Housing costs in Bellflower are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bellflower is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bellflower isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bellflower are a mix of both white- and blue-collar jobs.
 Overall, Bellflower is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bellflower who work in office and administrative support (17.96%), sales jobs (9.62%), and management occupations (7.16%).
+There are especially a lot of people living in Bellflower who work in office and administrative support (18.26%), sales jobs (9.07%), and management occupations (6.48%).

 The most common language spoken in Bellflower is English.
 Other important languages spoken here include Spanish and Tagalog.